liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/08-adding-screenlet-actions.markdown

         }
     }

-That’s it!
+That's it!
 Now you know how to trigger your Screenlet actions programmatically.

 ## Related Topics [](id=related-topics)